iVP-GmbH/iVP-gitbook/home/ivp-planning/getting-started/login.md

 ![](/.gitbook/assets/login-azure-example.png)

-The Login requires your Microsoft email adress and your Microsoft password and will show the following notice in case of a successful login:
+The Login requires your Microsoft email adress and your Microsoft password and will show the following notice (in the same browser window) in case of a successful login:

 {% hint style="info" %}
 Authentication complete.
 You can return to the application.
 Feel free to close this browser tab.